 Philosophy & Religion

-My graduate work is primarily in philosophy and religion, two disciplines that ask the big questions about life.
+Much of my scholarship is focused on philosophy and religion, two disciplines that ask the big questions about life.
 The theme of participation has been central to my research, and generally, an inquiry into the relation between theory and practice, or ideas and action in the world.
 Discussing virtue before the accusers who would sentence him to death, Socrates famously said that “the unexamined life is not worth living.”
 The purpose of asking the big questions is not to accumulate knowledge, but to live better by being better to one another and to ourselves.

 Acting a Part in the Ecstatic Love of the Divine – My dissertation examines participation from the Presocratics and Plato, through Dionysius the Areopagite and Maximus the Confessor, to the theological turn in French phenomenology and Richard Kearney, building off the historical groundwork laid in the comprehensive exams below.